Babahan-0906/library-system/README.md

 ---

 ## 🎯 Purpose
-Aligned with *“Türkmenistanda sanly bilim ulgamyny ösdürmegiň Konsepsiýasy”*, the project aims to:
+Aligned with *“The Concept for Developing the Digital Education System in Turkmenistan.”*, the project aims to:
 - Digitize school libraries
 - Reduce paperwork
 - Enhance educational tech skills